 8. Results

-Now you're ready to start creating analytics and insights from your data using Ubidots' Analytics Engine and the Synthetic Variables.
-For additional troubleshooting and inquiries, check out the Ubidots Community not only Ubidots will help, but also your fellow users who may experience the same errors.
+Now you're ready to start creating analytics and insights from your data using Ubidots' analytics engine and synthetic variables.
+For additional troubleshooting and inquiries, check out the Ubidots Community where not only Ubidots will help, but also fellow users who may have already solved your doubts.